Fall Benefit Concert: Uptown in Autumn

 • W.C.
 Handy Award-wining blues vocalist Guy Davis

-• The relentlessly inventive Harlem pianist Marc Cary
+• The relentlessly inventive Harlem pianist Marc Cary with

 • Jazz legends Randy Weston and Reggie Workman.